NYT: Bitcoin Believers

-Two state information technology employees who used work-related resources to acquire a digital currency were sentenced to 30 days in jail on Monday after they pleaded guilty to illegally accessing a computer network.
+Two state information technology employees who used work-related resources to acquire a digital currency were sentenced to 30 days in jail on Monday after they pleaded no contest to illegally accessing a computer network.

 Jeffrey Rikala and Jonathan Turrentine were software systems specialists at the California Department of Technology when they used state-owned computers to run software that can unlock a digital currency called Monero.